 1. Prepare for crowds:

 The 40 days around the festival is a huge peak travel period, when all migrant workers and students are on their way home, contributing to an amazing volume of 3 billion passengers!
-Remember: Avoid the Spring Festival Travel Rush; if unavoidable, keep away from train travel; if you can’t, buy tickets as EARLY as possible.
+Remember: Avoid the

 2. Calm down when hearing the firecrackers: